-THE EMPIRE IS A GORGEOUS APPLE: round, medium-sized, deep red in color, with occasional gold or green highlights.
-A mid-season apple, they are ready for picking now.
+Empire is a gorgeous apple: round, medium-sized, deep red in color, with occasional gold or green highlights.
+A mid-season apple, it is ready for picking now.

 Empires have some tartness, but their flavor is sweeter than McIntosh, not surprising since Empire is a cross between a Mac and Eastern Red Delicious.
 Empires have a juicy, crisp white flesh, and they do not bruise easily.
 Developed in the Empire state at the New York Agricultural Experiment Station in Geneva, New York, in 1945, and introduced commercially in 1966, Empires are a great fresh eating or cooking apple.
 Here is a recipe featuring them.